metaplex-foundation/docs/docs/01-programs/02-candy-machine/09-available-guards/12-address-gate.md

+---
+description: "Restricts the mint to a single address."
+---

+import { Accordion, AccordionItem } from '/src/accordion.jsx';

 # Address Gate

 The **Address Gate** guard restricts the mint to a single address which must match the minting wallet's address.